 If being honest does the least amount of harm in any given situation, then, obviously, there is never a real reason not to simply tell the straightforward truth and avoid future issues.

 But, as social animals when identified with the body-mind-ego as who they are, who–for the most part–want to get along and live peacefully with, away from, or amongst others, many people sometimes feel that they have to make excuses to justify every aspect of their existence, or feel that they have to lie to get what they want (due to the above-mentioned greed, hatred, ignorance, and/or fear, etc.) in order to secure a false sense of worth/value, security, pleasure, and so forth in the world (sometimes specifically “over” others).
 And even more people feel that they have to gain the “approval” of others who they perceive that they need in order to maintain their false-sense-of-identity (whether through comparison, opposition, agreement, etc. with these, or “other,” others).
-Many feel that they have to get specific people (or “types” of people) to like, or be like, them in one way or another in order to feel “fulfilled,” “special,” “worthy,” etc. in life, often ignoring the often destructive Karmic cost involved (when these things are both impossible and unnecessary, since no one needs anyone’s [except that which sustains all of life and Creation’s] “approval” to exist in the first place, and most people will feel what they want based on the shape of their hearts and minds, not based on anything that has to inherently do with anyone else, outside of what “others” give to their ego).
+Many feel that they have to get specific people (or “types” of people) to like, or be like, them in one way or another in order to feel “fulfilled,” “special,” “worthy,” etc. in life, often ignoring the often destructive Karmic cost involved (when these things are either impossible, unnecessary, or both, since no one needs anyone’s [except that which sustains all of life and Creation’s] “approval,” or anything else, to exist in the first place, and most people will feel what they want based on the shape of their hearts and minds, not based on anything that has to inherently do with anyone else, outside of what “others” give to their ego).